Kon Knueppel: Personal life

 Knueppel is a Christian.
 He went to grade school and attended church at St. John’s Lutheran of the Wisconsin Evangelical Lutheran Synod in Wauwatosa, Wisconsin.

-Knueppel's father, Kon, played college basketball at Wisconsin Lutheran College and was the school's all-time leading scorer until 2019.
-His father and his uncles Klint, Klay, and Kole competed in the Gus Macker 3-on-3 Basketball Tournament as a team named the “Flying Knueppel Brothers”.
-Knueppel's mother, Chari (née Nordgaard), played at Wisconsin-Green Bay and is the school's leading scorer.
-Knueppel's uncle, Jeff Nordgaard, also played at Wisconsin-Green Bay and played in the NBA for the Milwaukee Bucks and professionally in Europe.
+Knueppel is the oldest of five boys, and his brothers' names—in order of birth—are Kager, Kinston, Kash and Kidman.
+The second oldest brother, Kager, committed to play college basketball for the Duke Blue Devils.
+His father, also named Kon, played college basketball at Wisconsin Lutheran College and was the school's all-time leading scorer until 2019.
+His father and his uncles Klint, Klay and Kole competed in the Gus Macker 3-on-3 Basketball Tournament as a team named the "Flying Knueppel Brothers", eschewing the more humorous name, "Free the Knueppel."
+Kole is now a college football referee in the Big Ten Conference.
+Knueppel's mother, Chari (née Nordgaard), played at Wisconsin-Green Bay and was the school's leading scorer.
+Knueppel's uncle, Jeff Nordgaard, also played at Wisconsin-Green Bay and played in the NBA for the Milwaukee Bucks, as well as professionally in Europe.

+During the Hornets' first road trip to Milwaukee during Knueppel's rookie season, he and his family hosted the entire team for dinner at his childhood home.